-To resolve this objective problem, Dimitri Musafia, with over 37 years of research in the field, more than 20,000 cases built, numerous articles published, and having cases commissioned by the owners of the world’s most precious masterpieces by Stradivari, Guarneri del Gesù, and other treasures of classic lutherie, offers an innovative and highly effective answer for those looking for instrument protection: the SATRAVI® Standard.
+To resolve this objective problem, Dimitri Musafia, with close to 40 years of research in the field, more than 20,000 cases built, numerous articles published, and having cases commissioned by the owners of the world’s most precious masterpieces by Stradivari, Guarneri del Gesù, and other treasures of classic lutherie, offers an innovative and highly effective answer for those looking for instrument protection: the SATRAVI® Standard.

 SATRAVI®, an acronym for Safer Transport of Violin-family instruments and pronounced sah-TRAH-vee, addresses real-life damage risk scenarios determined through decades-long research of real accidents.
 Consisting of not simply one but nine different test procedures, including two compression tests and six crash tests, each is conducted with the instrument, bows, and accessories within the case, in order to best simulate real everyday use conditions.
 To be SATRAVI® certified, a case model must pass all nine tests without damage to the instrument.

 There is however no reason why building cases to the SATRAVI® Standard be limited to just one case maker.
 Any company which builds violin, viola, or cello cases in compliance with this standard will be able to request to be licensed to use the SATRAVI® trademark.
 The SATRAVI® Standard in fact does not set guidelines for how cases should be designed, built, or which materials should be used during manufacture: these choices are left to each manufacturer.
 Any case which successfully passes the entire testing procedure can be SATRAVI® certified.

 SATRAVI® was introduced in 2015 during a collaboration with researcher Dr. Fabio Perrone (Research Group, Department of Musicology and Cultural Heritage, University of Pavia, Italy) including the following partners: Laboratory of Safety in Transport L.A.S.T.
 (Department of Science and Aerospace Technology, Polytechnic University, Milan); AXA Art (multinational insurers); Institute of Superior Education “Antonio Stradivari” - International Violin Making School of Cremona; Arvedi Laboratory of Non-Invasive Diagnostics (University of Pavia).